wp-plugins/add-post-type-instructions/readme.txt

 * Help tab on settings page about unsupport features and how to support them
 * Translations

+This plugin will not work with Visual Composer or other drag-n-drop page builders.
+I am looking into this for a future release.

 = Suggestions are welcome =
 * email the author at dave@dauid.us